DevLabs Alliance - WhatsApp

 SDET is a highly skilled resource having both development and testing skills whereas manual testers have limited programming skills and can only prepare and execute the test cases.

-SDETs can develop test automation tools and can use it but testers are not expected to develop the automation tools, they can only use the various automation tools.
+SDET can develop test automation tools and can use it, but testers are not expected to develop the automation tools, they can only use the various automation tools.

 Q2.
 What are the roles and responsibilities of SDET?